itaywe1998/EcoEvolution/spatial_ecoevo_v1.0.0/README.md

 -   ecoevo_main - Current (25.09.23) working main, modified in attemp to
     find suitable separation between extinction on short adaptation time, and survival on long adaptation time.
+4. (temporary) TempratureDebug :special directory with much resemblence to "original"'s file structure, created in order to detect dependencies in average temperature.

 TODO : Decide if each important version should reside on its own branch on git, renaming directories to shorter and more clear names, and make